loopwerk/loopwerk.io/content/articles/2021-01-20-faq-uikit-vs-swiftui.md

-# Mentee Question 1: UIKit or SwiftUI
+---
-- tags: FAQ, iOS
+tags: FAQ, iOS

-My take on the very common question "What should I learn or focus on?
+summary: My take on the very common question "What should I learn or focus on?
 UIKit or SwiftUI?"
 ---

+# Mentee Question 1: UIKit or SwiftUI
 *Earlier this month I started a free [mentorship program](/mentor/) for underprivileged people who want to become iOS developers and simply need someone to ask questions, get guidance, someone to pair program their way through a problem with.
 I'm happy to say that I accepted four mentees from Egypt, Ghana, India and Russia, and have had three meetings so far.
 They average about 90 minutes or so, and a bunch of questions have already come my way.
 It felt useful to repeat the questions and answers here as well.*

 Today's question: